Pyziol708/TibiantisLauncher/TibiantisLauncher/README.txt

 At the time of writing this tutorial, it is not possible to import/duplicate profiles using GUI.
 You have to do it manually.
 At first, make sure your created your profile as described above.
 If your client is now running, please close it down.
-1. Find your destination .cfg file you wish to be replaced: 1. open Tibiantis client installation folder and go to *profiles* subfolder, 1. edit *profiles.xml* file, 1. search for your profile name in *Name* attribute of *Profile* tag, 1. the *CfgId* attribute is the equivalent of .cfg file number in *profiles* folder, 1. close *profiles.xml* editor.
+1. Find your desired .cfg file you wish to be replaced: 1. open Tibiantis client installation folder and go to *profiles* subfolder, 1. edit *profiles.xml* file, 1. search for your profile name in *Name* attribute of *Profile* tag, 1. the *CfgId* attribute is the equivalent of .cfg file name in *profiles* folder, 1. close *profiles.xml* editor.
 1. Make a copy of your source .cfg file: - the default Tibiantis config file is placed in client installation folder: *Tibiantis/game/Tibiantis.cfg*, - you may also copy a .cfg file of desired profile from *profiles* folder.
-1.
-Rename source file to match your destination .cfg file and replace it.
+1. Rename the file to match your desired .cfg and replace it.

 1. Start Tibiantis Launcher and enjoy!